 Electronic copies of all work products of the WG including papers that were presented at the meetings, overheads, etc. Text files, Microsoft Word documents and PowerPoint documents are the three most common ways of providing information.
 Combine the minutes and all related documents in a single .ZIP archive and upload it to the website.

-Your meeting minutes need to be posted as defined in the Decision Making Practices document.
+Your WGM meeting minutes need to be posted within two weeks following the WGM.
+Conference call minutes should be posted as defined in the Decision Making Practices document.

 If your WG did not achieve quorum, post a document stating that fact and that no business was conducted.
 While there can be no binding decisions on calls that do not achieve quorum, minutes of the discussions, should there be any, should be taken and posted to the website.

 Note that meeting minutes must be posted to the Work Group’s page on the HL7 website or to the HL7 wiki.
-Work Groups posting minutes to a location other than the Work Group page on the HL7 website should director visitors to the location using the Additional Resources tab.
+Work Groups posting minutes to a location other than the WG page on the HL7 website should direct visitors to the location using the Additional Resources tab.
 Notify the webmaster if you have alternate locations for Conference Call Notices, Documents, Issues/Hot Topics, Meeting Agendas, Meeting minutes, Other links, Presentations, Project Documents, or a Wiki page.
-The posting of minutes is a Work Group Health Metric
+The posting of minutes is a WG Health Metric

 Meeting Room and AV Requirements